TesterArmyTesterArmy

 Create a project

-Paste your staging or production URL to set up a project and test your mobile apps, web apps, and websites.
+Paste your staging or production URL to set up a project for your SaaS.
+Works with Next.js, React, Vue, or any framework.
 No SDK, no test scripts, no infrastructure to maintain.

 staging.yourapp